 - What is an FiFM Community Referral Partner?
 A FiFM Community Referral Partner is a Harford County agency, nonprofit, service organization or church that serves families and individuals in need who are just getting started or starting over.

 - Why become a Community Referral Partner?
-In an effort to meet growing demands and to qualify those truly in need, we will be transitioning our Fresh Start Furniture Program to a referral-only service beginning in June, 2019.
-Individual clients and families presenting a need will no longer be able to contact the ministry directly.
+In an effort to meet growing demands and to qualify those truly in need, we will be transitioning our Fresh Start Furniture Program to an income-based program in November, 2019.
+Individual clients and families presenting a need will be required to provide proof of residency and income prior to receiving items.

 - How does it work?
 Referring your clients is easy!